danieldanieldan/News-Scraper/README.md

     python -m scripts.run_scraper 2025-01-01 2025-02-01 ./output

-This command downloads all OKX announcements published between January 1 and February 1, 2025, and saves them into the ./output folder.
+This command downloads all announcements published between January 1 and February 1, 2025, and saves them into the `./output` folder.

 Alternatively, one can import the function run_scraper(start_date: str, end_date: str, folder: str) from scripts.run_scraper and use it normally inside another python file